Least developed countries

 The least developed countries (LDCs) are developing countries listed by the United Nations that exhibit the lowest indicators of socioeconomic development.
 The concept of LDCs originated in the late 1960s and the first group of LDCs was listed by the UN in its resolution 2768 (XXVI) on 18 November 1971.

-A country is classified among the Least Developed Countries if it meets three criteria:
+A country can be classified among the least developed countries when it meets the three following criteria: